|Photo credit: nike.com|

 Our ancestor, the caveman (hey paleo people, this one for you) worked out every day.

-He didn’t had a membership at Equinox or took CrossFit classes, but he woke up at sunrise, hunted and gathered food all day, built fires by night and then went to sleep.
+He didn’t have a membership at Equinox or took CrossFit classes, but he woke up at sunrise, hunted and gathered food all day, built fires by night and then went to sleep.

 In other words, he worked his butt off daily to survive.
 And he succeeded and flourished.